 I wish I remembered how we got home, or what the rest of my classmates thought.
 Maybe then I’d be able to find some trace of the monastery.
 I’ve looked for years online and I’ve never seen evidence of anything like it.

 Some part of me knows I’ll never find it referenced anywhere I check, because it simply couldn’t exist in this world.
 When I went there it felt as natural as anything else.
 At some point – and again I’m not sure when – it just stopped making sense with the world I knew.
 I don’t know where I went or how I got there, but I know for sure that the place is very real.
 I know deep in my gut that people would go there when they were close to death, and they’d stay there forever, only they wouldn’t be people anymore.
-They were all so fucking scared to die, and I was too.
+They were all just so scared to die, and I was too.